Minimum Distance Approach to Inference with Many Instruments: Setup

-There are two general approaches to constructing invariant decision rules based on the maximal invariants $S$ and $T$.
-First is to use the likelihood based on $S$ and $T$, called the invariant likelihood, $\linv(\beta,\lambdan,\Omega;S,T)$.
-It depends on the parameters $(\beta,\lambdan,\Omega)$, the maximal invariant on the parameter space, which have a fixed dimension.
-Moreover, since this likelihood is sufficiently smooth, so that the invariant model is locally asymptotically Normal under many-instrument asymptotics \citep{cj09}, the maximum invariant likelihood estimators will be asymptotically efficient among invariant procedures by standard arguments \citep[see, for example,][Chapter 8]{vdv98}, and inference based on it will be asymptotically valid.
-The disadvantage of this approach is that the validity of the inference is sensitive to \Cref{an:n}.
+There are two general approaches to constructing invariant decision rules based on the maximal invariant $(S,T)$.
+First, one can use the likelihood based on $S$ and $T$, called the invariant likelihood, $\linv(\beta,\lambdan,\Omega;S,T)$.
 I consider this approach in detail in \Cref{sec:random-effects}.
+The disadvantage of this approach is that the validity of inference based on the invariant likelihood is sensitive to \Cref{an:n}.

-The second approach is to base inference on moment restrictions on $S$ and $T$ implied by the model.
-In particular, the reduced form \eqref{eq:reduced-form}--\eqref{eq:homo} without any further assumptions implies
+The second approach is to use moment restrictions on $S$ and $T$ implied by the model.
+In particular, the reduced form~\eqref{eq:reduced-form}--\eqref{eq:homo} without any further assumptions implies

 Under \Cref{an:pr}, the matrix of second moments of the reduced-form coefficients, $\Xi_{n}$, has reduced rank,